guard/guard-jasmine/README.md

     :all_after_pass => false                      # Run all suites after a suite has passed again after failing.
                                                   # default: true

+The `:keep_failed` failed option remembers failed suites and not failed specs.
+The reason for this decision is to avoid to much round trip time to request the Jasmine test runner for each single spec, which is mostly more expensive than running a whole suite.

+### Specdoc notifications

+    :specdoc => :always                           # Specdoc output options, either :always, :never or :failure
+                                                  # default: :failure

+With the option set to :always, the specdoc is shown with and without errors in your spec, whereas on with the option set to :never, there is no output at all, instead just a summary of the spec run is shown.
+The default option :failure shows the specdoc when at least one spec failed.

+### System notifications

+These settings affects what system notifications (growl, libnotify or notifu) are shown after a spec run.

-    :notifications => false                       # Show success and error messages.
+    :notifications => false                       # Show success and error notifications.
                                                   # default: true

-    :hide_success => true                         # Disable successful compilation messages.
+    :hide_success => true                         # Disable successful spec run notification.
                                                   # default: false

     :max_error_notify => 5                        # Maximum error notifications to show.
                                                   # default: 3

-The `:keep_failed` failed option remembers failed suites and not failed specs.
-The reason for this decision is to avoid to much round trip time to request the Jasmine test runner for each single spec, which is mostly more expensive than running a whole suite.

 ### A note on Rails 2 and 3